Claims automation · Delegated authority · AI-assisted underwriting · Parametric execution

 Insurance Claims Defensibility

-Independent reconstruction of claims decisions reviewed 12–24 months later under DOI inquiry, market conduct exam, reinsurer audit, or civil litigation.
+Independent replay of claims decision-state reviewed 12–24 months later under DOI inquiry, market conduct exam, reinsurer audit, or civil litigation.

 Simulation: hindsight replay using redacted sample artifacts to stress-test reconstructability.